Free payroll services and apps have a lot to offer, but you need to know what to look for.

 How do you look for a good payroll service or application?

-First, when picking a payroll service – whether it's free or paid – do your research.
+First, when picking a payroll service – whether free or paid – do your research.
 Ask questions, ask for references, check online reviews, and call the company's customer support line.
 Take advantage of a free trial if one is available so you can see if the payroll app is easy to use and has the features you need.

 Make sure the service or application you choose will pay your employees and payroll taxes on time.
 The last thing you want is to be fined because your software is glitchy or your payroll service missed a deadline.
 Find out if your payroll service has an online portal that you can check to see whether the data you entered is what is getting processed.
 It is also important to understand who is liable if a mistake is made and how long it takes to address an error.
 Usually, Matak said, the client is held responsible.

-Ask the company whether annual fees change after a year, how often you'll get reports and if there is an extra fee for filing in more than one state.
-Also inquire about the availability and schedules of customer service representatives to make sure you can get help when you need it.
+Ask the company whether annual fees change after a year, how often you'll get reports, and if there is an extra fee for filing in more than one state.
+Also, inquire about the availability and schedules of customer service representatives to make sure you can get help when you need it.

 What are some of the leading free payroll software in the market?

 When it comes to free payroll software, options abound for small business owners.
 Some will give you access to a free trial, while others make it free for a predetermined time.
 Other online payroll software won't cost you a dime while you use it.
 You may not get a slew of bells and whistles, but if you need a low-cost way to manage payroll, here's a list of free options and what they have to offer.

 Payroll4Free: Free for businesses paying fewer than 25 employees, this cloud-based software gives you several functions in addition to paying employees and contractors.
 It completes tax calculations for you, tracks vacation time, offers employees a self-service portal and provides detailed reports.
 Payroll4Free lets you pay employees by direct deposit or and paper check.
 The software is ad-supported, which is why it's free to its customers.